-Electronic prescribing provides an option for prescribers and their patients to use an electronic Pharmaceutical Benefits Scheme (PBS) prescription.
-Paper prescriptions will still be available.
+Electronic prescribing is now widely available.
+It provides an option for prescribers and their patients to use an electronic prescription as an alternative to paper prescriptions.
+Paper prescriptions are still available.

 About electronic prescribing

-Electronic prescribing allows prescribers and their patients to use an electronic Pharmaceutical Benefits Scheme (PBS) prescription.
+Electronic prescribing allows prescribers and their patients to use an electronic prescription.
 It forms part of an Australian Government budget measure to make the PBS more efficient.

 Electronic prescriptions are part of the broader digital health and medicines safety framework.
 They enable the prescribing, dispensing and claiming of medicines, without the need for a paper prescription.

-Electronic prescribing will not fundamentally change existing prescribing and dispensing processes.
+Electronic prescribing does not fundamentally change existing prescribing and dispensing processes.
 Patients can still choose which pharmacy they attend to fill their prescription.

 Electronic prescribing is important because it: